Basic Feature Extraction Methods

 [1 1 1 0]]

-function, you have to get all documents into RAM.
-This may be impossible if you don't have sufficient RAM.building the
+CountVectorizer and TfidfVectorizer - If we have a large corpus, vocabulary will also be large and for - fitfunction, you have to get all documents into RAM.
+This may be impossible if you don't have sufficient RAM.

 I have written a sample code to do that for the same data.
 I have iterated over the data, created vocab, and using that vocab, created BOW.
 We can write a much more optimized version of the code, This is just a sample to show.